-- ensuring that all members of staff are aware of their role and responsibility in policy and procedure implementation - ensuring that members of staff are aware of the content of the policies and procedures through: - induction - line management and staff meetings and training events - contributing feedback to procedure review - use of relevant publications - Staff are aware of their duty to adhere to the operational policies and procedures and how they contribute to a consistent approach throughout the organisation. - The setting manager offers advice and support to staff regarding procedure implementation. - An overview of policies and procedures is included in induction for individual members of staff, with specific emphasis given to safeguarding procedures. - Members of staff must sign to say that they are aware of and will adhere to the current policies and procedures. - Staff meetings and in-house training events are used as opportunities to focus on procedures as required, and to discuss their implementation. - Where there is an outbreak of a communicable disease or infection, the relevant procedure is photocopied and displayed for parents' reference during the outbreak. - Other procedures may be displayed where a situation arises, for example to highlight health and safety concerns such as closing the gate.
+- ensuring that all members of staff are aware of their role and responsibility in policy and procedure implementation - ensuring that members of staff are aware of the content of the policies and procedures through: - induction - line management and staff meetings and training events - contributing feedback to procedure review - use of relevant publications - Staff are aware of their duty to adhere to the operational policies and procedures and how they contribute to a consistent approach throughout the organisation. - The setting manager offers advice and support to staff regarding procedure implementation. - An overview of policies and procedures is included in induction for individual members of staff, with specific emphasis given to safeguarding procedures.
+Have we added all a list of all the polices to induction? - Members of staff must sign to say that they are aware of and will adhere to the current policies and procedures.
+Do staff sign to day that they are aware of all our policies- they could sign the bottom of the policies list at induction. - Staff meetings and in-house training events are used as opportunities to focus on procedures as required, and to discuss their implementation. - Where there is an outbreak of a communicable disease or infection, the relevant procedure is photocopied and displayed for parents' reference during the outbreak. - Other procedures may be displayed where a situation arises, for example to highlight health and safety concerns such as closing the gate.